mediaexplorer74/Andro2UWP/README.md

 - UNO Platform extesion

-## Refactoring tips:
-- UWP/Android/Shared nodes are slitly fixed...
-- Onedrive SDK for UWP is ok, but Onedrive SDK for Android is not stable yet...
-- Real toast notifications constructed only at/in draft...

 # Contribute!
 There's still a TON of things missing from this proof-of-concept (MVP) and areas of improvement which I just haven't had the time to get to yet.